 Blood Oath was written for a competition with the genre Fantasy Thriller.
 The story was to be set in the 1800s and involve 3 boys exploring a caved coal mine.
 The anthology containing this story can be purchased at Amazon.

-And, finally, for those with a tragically short attention span, I’ve written some 6 word stories for Morgen Bailey’s writing blog.
+For those with a tragically short attention span, I’ve written some 6 word stories for Morgen Bailey’s writing blog.
 This is a bit of writer’s lore and a lot of fun.
 Basically it’s believed that the fewest words you can get away with to tell is story is 6.
 The classic and most famous such story is attributed to Ernest Hemmingway and goes …

 For sale: baby shoes, never worn